Nominations for OMSSA's 2023 Awards are now CLOSED!

 Has been recognized as a leader in their community and seen as a person who has created change, as well as strengthened leadership in various capacities

 Special consideration to be given to someone involved in human services sector work

-Able to travel to future a Leadership Symposium to receive award and speak during a plenary session
+Able to travel to a future OMSSA Exchange Conference to receive award and speak during a plenary session

 *NEW for 2023* Nominators can now submit nominations online!
 Click on the button below and fill in the form to submit your nomination directly to OMSSA.
 If you have any questions, please contact OMSSA at email@example.com.